HenrikJoreteg/human-javascript/ch13 - caveats.md

   name: 'blah'
 };

-// both of these will log out the 'someOtherContext' object myFunction.apply(someOtherContext); myFunction.call(someOtherContext);
+// Both of these will log out the 'someOtherContext' object myFunction.apply(someOtherContext); myFunction.call(someOtherContext);

-// in ES5 compliant (read modern) browsers you can also do this myFunction = myFunction.bind(someOtherContext);
+// In ES5 compliant (read modern) browsers you can also do this myFunction = myFunction.bind(someOtherContext);
 myFunction(); // "this" will be someOtherContext

-// or if you're using underscore it doesn't matter if you're
+// Or if you're using underscore it doesn't matter if you're
 // in a modern browser or not.
 You can just do this:

 myFunction(_.bind(myFunction, someOtherContext));
-myFunction(); // for the same result
+myFunction(); // For the same result
 ```

 That's function binding in a nutshell.
 It's really just info about how the language works.
 But it's such a common issue with people who are new to Backbone, or less familiar with JavaScript as a language that I figured it was worth explaining.